French Restoration style: Sculpture

 The most prominent French sculptor of the Restoration was François Joseph Bosio (1768-1845).
 Born in Monaco, he received a scholarship from the Prince of Monaco to study in Paris, under Augustin Pajou.
 During the Empire of Napoleon, he sculpted some of the plaques on the column in Place Vendôme, and made numerous portrait busts of the Emperor's family.
 During the restoration, he became the royal sculptor to the King, and made both portrait busts and sculptors in the classical-romantic style.
 He made the central statue Louis XVI for the Expiatory Chapel, called Apotheosis of Louis XVI or Louis XVI called to immortality, supported by an angel.
 In 1828 he completed a new work of sculpture for the top of the Arc de Triomphe du Carrousel at the Louvre.
-A chariot and horse sculpture, taken by Napoleon from St Mark's Basilica in Venice, had originally been placed atop the arch, but it had been returned to Venice after Napoleon's downfall.
+The Horses of Saint Mark, taken by Napoleon from St Mark's Basilica in Venice, had originally been placed atop the arch, but had been returned to Venice after Napoleon's downfall.
 The Bourbons commissioned Bosio to make a new work, Peace guiding a Chariot, to commemorate the Bourbon Restoration.
 Bosio was also commissioned to replace the equestrian statue of Louis XIV which had been the centerpiece of Place des Victoires, which had been destroyed during the Revolution.
 His new version, twelve meters high, was installed in 1828.

 Another notable French sculptor of the period was Pierre Jean David 1788–1856), who called himself David d'Angers, to distinguish himself from his teacher, Jacques Louis David.
 He worked in the studio of Jacques Louis David beginning in 1809.
 Then, between 1811 and 1816 he studied at the French Academy in Rome, where he became familiar with the works of Canova, the great Italian master of romanticism.
 However, he turned his own work toward classicism, illustrating the patriotic and moral virtues.
 He made busts or statues of many notable statesmen, including the Marquis de Lafayette, Thomas Jefferson and Goethe.
-In 1830, he began working on his best-known work, the frieze over the entrance of the Pantheon, titled The Country recognizes its great men, which he completed in 1837.
+In 1830, he began working on his best-known work, the frieze over the entrance of the Panthéon, titled The Country recognizes its great men, which he completed in 1837.

 Another notable sculptor who began his career during the Restoration was François Rude, (1784–1847), He moved to Paris from Dijon in 1805 to study with Pierre Cartellier.
 In 1811 he won the Prix de Rome, but he was a confirmed Bonapartist, and after the downfall of Napoleon, he went into exile in Belgium, where he had success as a portrait sculptor.
 He did not return until 1827.
 Between 1833 and 1836, he made the celebrated sculptures, called Les Marseillaise, which decorate the Arc de Triomphe.